3D Printing

 Technical Specifications

-The Library owns two types of printers.
-The MakerBot Replicator+ printer uses a PLA (polylactic acid) plastic filament to produce prints.
-This type of plastic is biodegradable and non-toxic.
-It is also suitable for objects which can come into contact with food.
-The Ultimaker S3 printer uses both PLA and PVA (polyvinyl alcohol) plastic filament, the latter used for printing of support material.
+The Library owns two Ultimaker S5 and S3 printers.
+They use both PLA (polylactic acid) and PVA (polyvinyl alcohol) plastic filament, the latter used for printing of support material.
 PVA will dissolve completely after being immersed in water for about 24 hours, which allows for printing of fine details and easy to remove support.
-We will choose the printer to use based on project complexity and printer availability.

 Ultimaker S3: